 - Certain characters, especially quotation marks, dashes and apostrophes, are prone to be altered.

 - In-line formatting (e.g. italics or boldface) may be lost.

 - Long lines may be wrapped by the reader's browser.

 - Indentations will appear somewhat differently for every user (word processor files often contain indentations that are only revealed when the poem is pasted into something else).

 If your ghazal uses italics or other formatting that plaintext cannot handle, the best way to send it is as an html attachment.
-Microsoft Word will allow you to save a file as html and then you can open it with a browser like Firefox and have a pretty good idea how it will look.
+Microsoft Word will allow you to save a file as html and then you can open it with a browser like Firefox and have a pretty good idea how it will look for most users.

 Please do not send PDF files (like Adobe Acrobat).
 We cannot use them.